martinvonz/jj/docs/operation-log.md

 of how the repo looked at the end of the operation.
 We call this snapshot a "view" object.
-The view contains information about where each branch, tag, and Git ref (in Git-backed repos) pointed, as well as the set of heads in the repo, and the current working-copy commit.
+The view contains information about where each branch, tag, and Git ref (in Git-backed repos) pointed, as well as the set of heads in the repo, and the current working-copy commit in each workspace.
 The operation object also (in addition to the view) contains pointers to the operation(s) immediately before it, as well as metadata about the operation, such as timestamps, username, hostname, description.

-The operation log allows you to undo an operation (`jj op undo`), which doesn't need to be the most recent one.
+The operation log allows you to undo an operation (`jj [op] undo`), which doesn't need to be the most recent one.
 It also lets you restore the entire repo to the way it looked at an earlier point (`jj op restore`).